The while

 This while

-loop runs as long as the target number has not been found and the index is within the range of the list.
+loop runs as long as the searched number has not been found and the index is within the range of the list.

 If the number is found, it is marked as found and its position is printed.
-If the loop ends without finding the number, it is indicated that it was not found in the list.
+If the loop ends without finding the number, it indicates that the number was not found in the list.

 In this example, a do-while